Anthonyomowumi/Sleep-Disorder-based-on-Lifestyle_Logistics-regression-and-Random-Forest-ML-Model/README.md

 # About the Dataset
-This Project is utilizing the Sleep Health and Lifestyle Dataset in Kaggle, A secondary Data.
+This Project is utilizing the Sleep Health and Lifestyle Dataset.
 This is basically measuring the impart of someone's lifestyle on their health.
 The Dataset contains 14 columns in total (That is, 13 features and 1 classification columns with 3 labels/category/mulitclass - None, Sleep Aspnea and Insomnia).
 The dataset contains 374 rows in total excluding the data header row

 # Data Description
 The 13 features includes; Person Identifier (ID), Gender (Male/Female), Age (In years), Occupation(Profession of the Person), Sleep duration (In hours per day), Quality of Sleep (On a scale rating 1-10 with 1- no significance,